 ADDITIONAL COSTS OF IVF TREATMENTS

-There are some things individuals might forget when choosing a cheaper option for infertility treatments abroad.
+There are some things individuals might forget when choosing low cost egg donor programs.
 There are some additional costs that might have slipped your mind.
-Make sure to check additional costs before finally picking an infertility clinic abroad.
+Make sure to check extra costs before finally picking an infertility clinic abroad.

 Take the advantage of low cost airlines that connect lots of European cities.
 You will not have any problems with airport transfers, as many IVF clinics offer pick up and drop off services.
 Alternatively you might ask the international department, that every reliable IVF center has, to arrange the transfer for you.